 Purdey

 James Purdey & Sons is the embodiment of the English countryside.
-Since 1814, they have been synonymous with crafting the worlds best shotguns and rifles.
-The line of sportswear grew from the need to provide rugged, quality shooting-wear for the gentleman and ladies who purchased their fine guns.
-Like their guns, each piece of clothing is made by a hand by craftsmen in small batches.
+Since 1814, they have been synonymous with crafting the world's best shotguns and rifles.
+The line of sportswear grew from the need to provide rugged, quality shooting wear for the gentlemen and ladies who purchased their fine guns.
+Like their guns, each piece of clothing is made by hand by craftsmen in small batches.

 Shop Online